-In summary, we contribute causal empirical evidence on the long-run effects of immigration on main economic outcomes like productivity, wages, income, and rents.
-We do so using a spatial regression discontinuity design (RDD).
-To our best knowledge, there is no previous spatial RDD evidence on the effect of immigration on the economic outcomes we consider.
-In light of our findings, we conclude that today's economic differences across the 1945-1949 occupation-zone border are sustained by agglomeration economies that gradually built up following the arrival of refugees in the US zone.
-We do not find any evidence for alternative explanations: municipalities across the 1945-1949 border were not different before WWII and today's economic differences across the former border do not appear to be the legacy of distinct social and economic policies, regulations, laws, or institutions during the 1945-1949 period of French and US occupation (other than the US policy of admitting refugees and the French policy of restricting access).
+In summary, we contribute causal evidence on the long-run effects of immigration on main economic outcomes like productivity, wages, income, and rents.
+We present evidence that today's economic differences across the 1945-1949 occupation-zone border are sustained by agglomeration economies.
+We do not find support for alternative explanations: municipalities across the 1945-1949 border were not different before WWII and differences today cannot be explained by social and economic policies, regulations, laws, or institutions other than the US policy of admitting refugees and the French policy of restricting access.

-Most closely related to our work are studies of the consequences of the arrival of WWII refugees in what became West Germany (Schumann, 2014; Peters, 2022); the long-run effects of displacement in other contexts (Sarvimäki, 2011; Murard and Sakalli, 2018); and the long-run effects of immigration (Hornung, 2014; Droller, 2017; Rocha et al.,
+To our best knowledge, there is no previous spatial RDD evidence on the effect of immigration on productivity, wages, and rents.
+Most closely related to our work are studies of the economic consequences of the arrival of WWII refugees in West Germany using causal identification strategies (Braun and Kvasnicka, 2014; Schumann, 2014; Peters, 2022); the long-run effects of displacement in other contexts (Sarvimäki, 2011; Murard and Sakalli, 2018); and the long-run effects of immigration (Hornung, 2014; Droller, 2017; Rocha et al., 2017; Sequeira et al., 2020).